 The bridge was originally constructed as part of a larger project to build a road connecting Helena to Great Falls.
 The bridge was designed to serve as a link between the two cities, as well as provide access to the Gates of the Mountains Wilderness.
 The bridge was built using a combination of concrete, steel, and timber, and is the longest single-span bridge in Montana at 995 feet.

 The High Bridge of Virginia is a historic landmark spanning the Appomattox River in Farmville, Virginia.
 Built-in 1853, it is the longest-standing bridge of its kind in the United States.
 At over 2,400 feet in length, it is also one of the longest bridges in the country.

 The High Bridge was originally built by the South Side Railroad Company to connect Farmville with points south.
 It was designed by the renowned bridge engineer John A. Roebling, who is best known for designing the Brooklyn Bridge.
 The bridge is made up of two arch spans and two truss spans and is supported by 17 stone piers.
-It is constructed out of iron and is painted red and white.

 3. The Dixville Notch Bridge in New Hampshire: